oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ## Destroying Resources
 - By design, vaults and keys are not destroyed immediately.
 They have a delayed delete of 30 days.
 - By design, compartments are not destroyed immediately.
-- Tag namespace may fail to delete on the first destroy.
+- Tag namespaces may fail to delete on the first destroy.
 Run destroy again to remove.

 # Feedback
 We welcome your feedback.
 To post feedback, submit feature ideas or report bugs, please use the Issues section on this repository.